COPYRIGHT and reproduction of material published on Linguapress.com .Copyright information.

-You can use short extracts from pages on Linguapress.com - but not complete pages - in teaching material that you may produce exclusively for your own students.
+You can use articles or extracts in teaching or testing material that you may produce exclusively for your own students.
 You are free to use extracts from Linguapress com on your school's password-protected Moodle platform; but if you do this, the extract(s) must always be accompanied by a clickable link to the original source page.
 You are free to make multiple printed copies of pages on Linguapress.com for the exclusive use of your own classes.
 All recent pages on Linguapress.com, and many older pages too, are specifically set up for printing.

 You are welcome to tell other people about Linguapress by copying short extracts from pages on Linguapress.com (but no more than 20% of the contents of any page) to your blog or Facebook page; but if you do this you must link directly to the page from which you have copied an extract.